 We spoke with Trucker Style Shawn, a truck driver and now fleet owner, and he shared his advice for what to look at before buying a semi truck:

 “Get an oil sample so you know you are getting a healthy motor.
-Look at the wiring…And last the little things like brakes, valves and ware items all add up, so take that into consideration before buying.”
+Replacing wiring, brakes, valves and other items like that all add up, so take that into consideration as well before buying.”

 Just as important as truck performance is comfort.
 Spend some time in the cab.
 Is it a good fit for you?
 Is it comfortable enough to spend thousands of hours in?
 Be honest with yourself about comfort.
 You might be able to compromise on some features if everything else looks good, but a truck that is not comfortable is not a good investment.